ViPeR5000/span/README.md

 4. Run `poetry run pre-commit install` to install pre-commit hooks.
 5. Optionally use `poetry run pre-commit run --all-files` to manually run pre-commit hooks on files locally in your environment as you make changes.

 The linters may make changes to files when you try to commit, for example to sort imports.
+Files that are changed by the pre-commit hooks will be unstaged.
+After reviewing these changes, you can re-stage the changes and rerun the checks.
 After the pre-commit hook run succeeds, your commit can proceed.

 ### VS Code